oyshisarker2001/Rendezvous-Hack-App/README.md

+# Disclaimer: Soon to be outdated

+With Coral's V1, this guide will be outdated.
+There is a migration guide [here](https://github.com/Coral-Protocol/coral-server/blob/feat/v1-staging/MIGRATING.md) (V1 is released when this branch is merged).

+An updated version of this document will be coming at a future point.

 # How to Build a Multi-Agent System with Awesome Open Source Agents using Coral Protocol

 This guide provides a step-by-step guide to build and run a complete **multi-agent system** using [Coral Protocol](https://github.com/Coral-Protocol), open-source agents, and Coral Studio so you can view all the interactions visually.